proj4spes/kubep/README.md

 ## Keep up to date...

-Check out the [Capgemini UK Engineering blog](http://proj4spes.github.io/) to find out more about the stuff Nublando does!
+Check out the [Nublando blog](http://proj4spes.github.io/) to find out more about the stuff Nublando does!
 # kubep